Sibras/OpenGL4-Tutorials/docs/Tutorials/10-Tutorial10.md

 Many rendering and post-processing operations require using a spatial integral.
 This is often performed by applying a filter kernel over all pixels.
-If the filter kernel is independent of pixel location then the filter is considered ``spatial-invariant''.
+If the filter kernel is independent of pixel location then the filter is considered "spatial-invariant".
 An often used spatial-invariant filter function is the 2D Gaussian filter with variance $$\sigma^{2}$$ as denoted by: